 "At a guess," the alien speculated, "the heavy matter was too hazardous for Savage to contain indefinitely.
 They had everything prepared before the Straw Hats arrived, and had to use it despite the worsening situation.
-Furthermore, that future appears to have been possible by the very act of using that time machine.
-If they failed to create it, it would have caused a paradox."
+Furthermore, that future appears to have been made possible by the very act of using that time machine.
+If they failed to create it, it would have created a temporal paradox."

 "What would that mean?"

 "I don't know.
-However, I'd wager neither do they, and were unwilling to risk it."
+However, I'd wager neither did they, and were unwilling to risk it."